mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 \end{align}
 $$</div>

-Note that both quantities are inversely proportional to $-z_{view}$, what we can do is manipulate the coordinate so that it has a common denominator
+Note that both quantities are inversely proportional to $-z_{view}$.
+What we can do is manipulate the coordinate so that it has a common denominator:

 <div>$$
 \begin{bmatrix} \tfrac{n \cdot x_{view}}{-z_{view}} & \tfrac{n \cdot y_{view}}{-z_{view}} & n \tfrac{z_{view}}{-z_{view}} \end{bmatrix}^T = \frac{  \begin{bmatrix} n \cdot x_{view} & n \cdot y_{view} & n \cdot z_{view} \end{bmatrix}^T }{-z_{view}}
 $$</div>

-The point in homogeneous coordinates is
+The point in homogeneous coordinates is:

 <div>$$
 \begin{bmatrix} n \cdot x_{view} & n \cdot y_{view} & n \cdot z_{view}& \tfrac{1}{-z_{view}}  \end{bmatrix}^T
 $$</div>

-OpenGL will then project any 4D homogeneous coordinate to the 3D hyperplane $w=1$ by dividing each of the coordinates by $w$, note that this division operation isn't done by the application but by OpenGL itself on a further step on the rendering pipeline
+OpenGL will then project any 4D homogeneous coordinate to the 3D hyperplane $w=1$ by dividing each of the coordinates by $w$.
+Note that this division operation isn\'t done by the application but by OpenGL itself in a further step on the rendering pipeline.

-We can take advantage of this process and use $-z_{view}$ as our $w$, with this in mind we can construct a transformation matrix so that transformed points have $w = -z_{view}$
+We can take advantage of this process and use $-z_{view}$ as our $w$.
+With this in mind, we can construct a transformation matrix so that transformed points have $w = -z_{view}$:

 <div>$$
 \begin{align}